 As a result, it was awarded a Royal Warrant by Prince Charles on its 160th anniversary.
 Despite its reputation and prestige, its beautifully-crafted boots and shoes aren’t overpriced.
 Exuding quintessentially traditional English style, its Goodyear welted footwear tends to retail around the $500 mark.

 Idrese is an ambitious project by Jawad Malik who founded the brand when he was just 21-years old.
-His sole objective was to provide customers with the opportunity to design their own Goodyear-welted dress shoes for less than $300.
+His sole objective was to provide customers with the opportunity to design their own Goodyear-welted dress shoes at the best price without compromising quality.

 Although technically a made-to-order service, it also offers an impressive range of shoe sizes and widths.
 Therefore, it accommodates even the smallest and largest feet.